-The MRP Program will occur as three (3) five (5) consecutive components to identify projects and actions necessary for holistic recovery from Hurricanes Irma and María:
+The MRP Program is will occur design as two (2) consecutive components: Individual Municipal Planning and Regional Municipal Planning, and will operate in five (5) consecutive components periods, subject to Program schedule, in order to identify projects and actions necessary for holistic recovery from the Hurricanes Irma and María:

-- 1. Pre-Planning Period Maximum of 6 months
+- 1. Pre-Planning Period

-- 2. Individual Municipal Plannina 6 months
+- 2. Individual Municipal Planning

 - 3. Individual Municipal Planning Review Period

-- 4. Regional Municipal Planning 12 months
+- 4. Regional Municipal Planning

-- 5. Regional Municipal Planning Review Period